JoseLuis-Figueroa/Reusable-Peripheral-Drivers/README.md

 You can build the project using either the **PlatformIO extension in Visual Studio Code** or the **PlatformIO CLI**.

-**Build using the PlatformIO Toolbar (GUI).**

-If you're using **VS Code with the PlatformIO extension**, simply click the **"Build" button** in the PlatformIO toolbar.
+- **Build using the PlatformIO Toolbar (GUI):** If you're using VS Code with the PlatformIO extension, simply click the "_Build_" button in the PlatformIO toolbar.
 This will compile your project using the selected environment in your `platformio.ini`.

-**Build using the PlatformIO CLI.**

-From the project's root directory, run the following command to build all environments defined in `platformio.ini`:
+- **Build using the PlatformIO CLI:** From the project's root directory, run the following command to build all environments defined in `platformio.ini`:

 ```
 pio run
 ```

-Build specific environments:
+- **Build specific environments in CLI:** run the following command to build a specific environment:

 ```
 pio run -e nucleo_f401re